Network Conversations Monitor (10062)

 Flow Enrichment

-- User Identity: Maps IP addresses to Active Directory, Okta, or Azure AD usernames, allowing you to see who is responsible for specific traffic.
+- User Identity: Maps IP addresses to Active Directory, Okta, or Azure Entra ID usernames, allowing you to see who is responsible for specific traffic.

 - Cyber Threat Intelligence: Correlates source and destination IPs against real-time reputation lists (e.g., Botnets, C2 servers).
 Malicious communications are always reported, even if they fall outside of "Top N" traffic thresholds.

-- Application Context: Identifies the specific application (e.g., Office365, Facebook, SSH) using deep packet inspection (DPI) data from modern exporters.
+- Application Context: Identifies the specific application (e.g., Office 365, Facebook, SSH) using device-reported DPI data and configurable lookup lists.
+See Application Enrichment for the full resolution logic.

-- Cloud & Virtualization Metadata: Adds VM names, VPC/VNET tags, and region information for AWS, Azure, GCP, and VMware environments.
+- Cloud & Virtualization Metadata: Adds cloud service, region, VM names, and VPC/VNet context for AWS, Azure, GCP, OCI, and VMware environments.

 Configuration Parameters